 After several stressful minutes of false-alarms and tired children asking to play a different game, one of Luke’s classmates proudly shouted that he’d found something sparkly – Carrie’s diamond!

 After that scare, Carrie decided to store the diamond and her cracked wedding ring in her safe.
 There they sat untouched for 10 years.

 When Carrie first showed me the wedding ring, it was immediately clear that the original was beyond saving.
-Beside the cracked setting, the ring’s already slender, delicate design had been worn dangerously thin.
+Besides the cracked setting, the ring’s already slender, delicate design had been worn dangerously thin.
 Every part of the ring was visibly worn and aged.

 Happy Memories Flow Again When You Go With Ring Replication

-Do you have a beloved piece of jewelry that you love but can’t wear?
+Do you have a beloved piece of jewelry that you love, but can’t wear?
 Don’t hide it away!
 Even if your piece of jewelry is beyond repair, maybe it can be replicated or redesigned.
 Remember my motto: Wear it, don’t warehouse it!